 Instead of Capri, a history enthusiast will love visiting the ancient ruins of Pompei, buried by the 79 A.D. eruption of Mount Vesuvius.
-We chose to walk around the ruins ourselves with a guide book.
-However, in retrospect I wish we would have joined a guided tour, to hear the stories behind the ruins and we were exploring.
+Walk around the ruins yourselves with a guidebook.
+Or, better still, join a guided tour to hear an expert’s stories behind the ruins.

 Cruise Day 3: Cruising Day at Sea

-Today you get to relax and spend time on your fantastic cruise ship, Wonder of the Seas.
-It takes some time to sail from Naples over to Barcelona so today you are on board all day.
+Today you can relax and spend time on your fantastic cruise ship, Wonder of the Seas.
+Sailing from Naples to Barcelona takes time, so you are on board all day.

 Cruise Day 4: Barcelona, Spain

-Barcelona is known for trendy boutiques, fantastic architecture and outstanding cuisine.
+Barcelona is known for trendy boutiques, fantastic architecture, and outstanding cuisine.
 The Catalan capital is our favorite Spanish city.
-It has it all – shopping, beaches, stunning architecture, great food, world-renown art, friendly locals and cosy neighborhoods.
+It has everything: shopping, beaches, stunning architecture, great food, world-renowned art, friendly locals, and cozy neighborhoods.

-We have many great ideas of how to spend a day in Barcelona.
-On our Barcelona – The Essential Guide page we offer detailed itineraries for five spectacular sightseeing days in this unique historic city.
+We have many great ideas for how to spend a day in Barcelona.
+Our Barcelona – The Essential Guide article offers detailed itineraries for five spectacular sightseeing days in this unique historic city.
 Choose the one that suits you best: